 The Free Application for Federal Student Aid (FAFSA) or the Renewal FAFSA is the application necessary to apply for federal financial aid at the University of South Carolina, Columbia.
 Students must complete a new FAFSA every year.
 For more information, visit the Office of Student Financial Aid and Scholarships.

 How can my student check his/her financial aid awards?

 Students can view their financial aid awards on Self Service Carolina by clicking on the Financial tab.
 Select “Award” for a list of options to view financial aid awards.

 How can my student change his/her permanent address on file with the university?

-Your student can change their permanent address by logging in to VIP and clicking on the “personal” tab on the left and then on “personal data.”
+Your student can change their permanent address by logging in to Self Service Carolina and clicking on the Personal Information tab and the selecting “View Addresses and Phones.”

 Where can my student get a “full-time” letter for insurance or loan purposes?

 Students may now access the National Student Clearinghouse under the “academics” menu on VIP.
 This will allow students to print, free of charge, official enrollment certificates for health insurance or other companies that request proof of enrollment.
 Students may also obtain a verification letter by going to the Office of the University Registrar.
 Your student will need his/her CarolinaCard (student ID) to obtain the letter.